NNPDF/nnpdf/doc/sphinx/source/vp/pydataobjs.rst

 The default :py:func:`validphys.convolution.predictions` computes one prediction for each replica in the PDF set (for Monte Carlo PDF sets).
-The user is the supposed to average the replica predictions to get a central value.
-An quick approximation is to use the central value directly.
+The user is then supposed to average the replica predictions to get a central value.
+A quick approximation is to use the central value directly.
 This is exact for DIS observables and a generally very good approximation for hadronic observables.
-The :py:func:`validphys.convolution.central_predictions` function.
-This may be appropriate for computations where the PDF error is not requires, such as the central χ².
+The :py:func:`validphys.convolution.central_predictions` function may be appropriate for computations where the PDF error is not required, such as the central χ².

 The previous example can be simpler using ``central_predictions``::